danielpeterson1/msBalance/README.md

     4. If there are files that need to be added to the remote, they can be placed in this folder or dragged / dropped into the GitHub interface.
+2. Path locations that need to be read by Matlab and R can be specified in `msBalance/paths.m`.
-2. Path locations might need to be modified in `msBalance/m/loadData.m`
+3. Path locations might need to be modified in `msBalance/m/loadData.m`.
-3. The main analysis is in `msBalance/R/msBalance.Rmd`
+4. The main analysis is in `msBalance/R/msBalance.Rmd`
-4. Stage changed files, commit, and push changes with the git panel.
+5. Stage changed files, commit, and push changes with the git panel.

 ### Navigating a mixture of Matlab and R code